 It’s not there, so weird why we cannot upgrade WordPress from the dashboard.
 But wait, in ‘wp-config-php’, there is a reference to another file.

 require_once DIR . ‘/syno-wp-config-custom.php’;

 Right, a file ‘syno-wp-config-custom.php’ exists too.
 Open it with the text editor, and there you will see updates are disabled.

 If we are trying to modify the line from ‘true’ to ‘false’ and save the file, we get the message

-Sorry, the user account has not been assigned proper privileges to perform this action.
+Sorry, the user account was not assigned the proper privileges to perform this action.

 What is the reason why I cannot modify WordPress files on Synology?

-We have to ssh now to the Synology NAS and have a look under the hood.
-I use putty for Windows or Terminus for MacOS.
+We have to ssh now to the Synology NAS and look under the hood.
+I use Putty for Windows or Termius for MacOS.

 We can do the same for groups

 Interesting a group ‘WordPress’ was set up too.